1099 vs W2: Pros and Cons

 • A greater degree of control

-• Lower misclassification risk
+• Minimized misclassification risk

 Cons:

-• Employer is responsible for tax calculation
+• The employer is responsible for tax calculation

 • Employees are entitled to benefits